Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

 We can conclude that the proposed $B(q^2)$ with Gaussian minimum at $q^2\simeq 1$ GeV$^2$ \eqref{B_modified} gives a consistent description of the $\pi^0, \eta$ TFFs in a wide range of $q^2$, providing correct reproduction of the data at small and large $q^2$ as well as the interference pattern near the poles.

 The explored Gaussian-like minimum of $B(q^2)$ can mean a resonance contribution in the gluon matrix element, $\int_{0}^{\infty} ImR(s,Q^{2})ds=\sum_X{\langle 0 |G\tilde{G} |X \rangle\langle X |\gamma\gamma^* \rangle}$.
 From the fact that the minimum is at $q^2\simeq 1$ GeV$^2$ one can suppose that it is provided by pseudoscalar resonance(s) \footnote{This resonance does not lead to unobserved enhancement at low $q^2$ if its a dominating decay modes are $X\rightarrow \phi\gamma$ or $X\rightarrow \rho'\gamma$.
 Providing the particular example of the axial-vector duality which we discuss below \cite{Klopot:2013laa}. } with masses $\sim 1- 1.3$ GeV, so the virtual photon energy in the final state could be $\sim$1 GeV.
 A light glueball-like state is a possible candidate.
 It is also possible, that this minimum is a result of a sum of several resonances.
-Let us note, that some other approaches \cite{Rosenzweig:1981cu,Faddeev:2003aw,Gutsche:2009jh,Cheng:2008ss,Wang:2015mla} predict the lowest glueball state with the mass $\sim1.4$ GeV, which is close to this region.
+Let us note, that some approaches \cite{Rosenzweig:1981cu,Faddeev:2003aw,Gutsche:2009jh,Cheng:2008ss,Wang:2015mla} predict the lowest glueball state with the mass $\sim1.4$ GeV, which is close to this region.
+However, higher mass resonances are also often considered as candidates for the pseudoscalar glueball (see, e.g., \cite{Eshraim:2012jv, Eshraim:2019sgr}).

-Finally, let us consider the high-$q^2$ region, where the $\eta$ and $\eta'$ TFFs were measured at the point $q^2=112$ GeV$^2$ by BABAR \cite{Aubert:2006cy}.
-The results for the $\eta$ and $\eta'$ TFFs \eqref{solution_generic_time} at this point for different mixing schemes are listed in Table \ref{table6}.
-We can see a good description of the data.
+Finally, let us consider the high-$q^2$ region, where the $\eta$ and $\eta'$ TFFs were measured at the point $q^2=112$ GeV$^2$ by BaBar \cite{Aubert:2006cy}.
+The results for the $\eta$ and $\eta'$ TFFs \eqref{solution_generic_time} with $B=B_{as}, s_0=1$ GeV$^2$, $s_3=s_8=0.6$ GeV$^2$ at this point for different mixing schemes are listed in Table \ref{table6}.
+We can see a good description of the $\eta'$ data.
+For the case of $\eta$ meson the results are consistent with the experiment at the order of $2\sigma$.

-We can summarize the time-like $\eta, \eta'$ TFFs analysis as follows: \begin{itemize} \item The correlation between $s_0$ and $B(q^2)$ also appears in the time-like region, confirming the observations in the space-like region, i.e. $s_0 \to s_{3,8}$ as $B(q^2) \to 0$. \item In agreement with the pion time-like TFF analysis, the values of $s_{8,0}$, evaluated in the space-like region, properly reproduce the positions of the peaks in the time-like region.
-Also, the correct description of $\eta$ data in the vicinity of the peaks requires the same modification of the function $B(q^2)$ as for the pion TFF. \end{itemize}